lordmulder/mhash-384/README.md

 *Return value:*

 * Returns a `std::vector<uint8_t>` containing the final digest (hash value).
 The size of the returned vector object will be exactly `MHASH_384_LEN` elements (octets).

-# Algoritm Description

-This chapter describes the MHash-384 algorithm, as designed &ndash; from the scratch &ndash; by LoRd_MuldeR &lt;mulder2@gmx.de&gt;.

-## Informal Description

-MHash-384 uses a table of *257* pre-computed 384-Bit words.
-This table is referred to as the *XOR-table*.
-It has been generated in such a way that each possible pair of 384-Bit words has a binary [Hamming distance](https://en.wikipedia.org/wiki/Hamming_distance) of *at least* 180 bits.

-The MHash-384 digest of a given input message is computed in a *stream-like* fashion.
-This means that we start with the "empty" (zero) hash value, we will process the given message *byte by byte*, and we will "update" the hash value for each input byte.
-The final hash value of a message is the hash value that results after all of its bytes have been processed.

-The "update" rule is defined as follows: We select the 384-Bit word from the XOR-table whose index matches the current input byte value, and we *combine* the selected 384-Bit word with the previous hash value in order to from the new (updated) hash value.
-If, for example, the current input byte equals `0x00`, then we select the *first* 384-Bit word from the XOR-table.
-If the current input byte equals `0x01`, then we select the *second* 384-Bit word from the XOR-table.
-And so on&hellip;

-In any case, the selected 384-Bit word (from the XOR-table) will be combined with the previous hash value using the binary [XOR](https://en.wikipedia.org/wiki/Exclusive_or) (exclusive OR) function.
-XOR'ing the previous hash value with the selected 384-Bit word will effectively *flip* a certain sub-set of its bits &ndash; depending on the current input byte value.
-Because the 384-Bit words in the XOR-table have a guaranteed minimum Hamming distance to each other, each possible input byte value is also guaranteed to flip a *different* subset of bits.

-## Pseudocode

-The MHash-384 algorithm can be summed up with the following simple pseudocode:

-	procedure mhash384
-	const:
-	  HASH_SIZE = 48
-	  TABLE_XOR: array[257 × HASH_SIZE] of byte
-	  TABLE_MIX: array[997 × HASH_SIZE] of byte
-	input:
-	  message: array[N] of byte
-	output:
-	  hash: array[HASH_SIZE] of byte
-	vars:
-	  round: integer
-	begin
-	  /*initialization*/
-	  round ← 0
-	  for i = 0 to HASH_SIZE-1 do
-	    hash[i] ← 0x00
-	  done

-	  /*input message processing*/
-	  for k = 0 to N-1 do
-	    for i = 0 to HASH_SIZE-1 do
-	      exchange hash[i] ⇄ hash[TABLE_MIX[round][i]]
-	      hash[i] ← hash[i] ⊕ TABLE_XOR[message[k]][i]
-	    done
-	    round ← (round + 1) mod 997
-	  done

-	  /*finalization*/
-	  for i = 0 to HASH_SIZE-1 do
-	    hash[i] ← hash[i] ⊕ TABLE_XOR[256][i]
-	  done
-	end.

 # Supported Platforms